cookiesinmyworld/cookiesinmyworld/README.md

-- 👋 Hi, I’m @cookiesinmyworld
+- 👋 Hi, I’m @cookiesinmyworld, you can call me Cookie!
 - 👀 I’m interested in ...
 Game programming.
 - 🌱 I’m currently learning ...
 JavaScript.
 - 💞️ I’m looking to collaborate on ...
 Nothing (for now).